MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector.md

 #### Digital wallet support status

-The following table lists popular digital wallets and the current support status of those wallets by the Dynamics 365 Commerce Payment Connector for Adyen.
+The following table lists the current Dynamics 365 Commerce Payment Connector for Adyen support status of popular digital wallets.

 **Card present support** is for POS transactions, and **Card not present support** is for call center and online channel transactions.